-Beh Le Hao is currently a first year undergraduate reading BSc Actuarial Science at London School of Economics and Political Science.
+Beh Le Hao is currently reading BSc Actuarial Science at London School of Economics and Political Science, and is graduating in 2021.
 This personal statement was part of his successful application to LSE and City University of London for Actuarial Science, UCL for Mathematics and Statistics and University of Warwick for MORSE.

 How do professional sports gambling syndicates use multiple regression analyses to predict outcomes reliably to earn income?
 Why are they so confident that the risks taken will be rewarded?
 I am intrigued by these questions and my interest prompted me to do some independent research into statistics.
 I was fascinated by how Bayes’ Theorem applies conditional probability to sports betting in order to make predictions.
 I am curious about how models are used to combine qualitative and quantitative data with such precision, even with the large number of random variables that affects results.
 M. Lewis’ ‘The Moneyball’ illustrates how the Oakland Baseball team won by assembling a group of undervalued players that matched the skills needed to succeed.
 What really fascinates me was how they established a new method of statistical analysis using varied key performance data points to evaluate players.
 I am frequently amazed by the power of statistics and how it can completely change people’s perspectives and views of traditional games.
 It is clear to me that such modelling can have similar impacts on organisational change in business too.
 My desire to broaden my knowledge is what drives me to apply for a course in Maths and Statistics.